gonzedge/rambling-trie/CONTRIBUTING.md

 # Contributing to Rambling Trie

 1. If you have found a bug or have a feature request, please [search through the issues][github_issues_all] to see if it has already been reported.
 If that's not the case, then [create a new one][github_issues_new] with a full description of what you have found or what you need.
 2. If you have bug fix or a feature implementation in mind, then [fork Rambling Trie][github_fork] and create a branch with a descriptive name.
 3. Get the gem up and running locally (tests are written in RSpec):

     ```sh
     bundle install
-    rake
+    bundle exec rake
     ```

 4. Implement your bug fix or feature - ***make sure to add tests!***